Leaflet: information for the

 It is preferable not to use this medication during pregnancy and breastfeeding.

-If you are pregnant or think you may be pregnant, inform your doctor or pharmacist before taking Clopidogrel TecniGen.
-If you become pregnant while taking Clopidogrel TecniGen, consult your doctor immediately since it is not recommended to take clopidogrel during pregnancy.
+If you are pregnant or think you may be pregnant, you should inform your doctor or pharmacist before taking Clopidogrel TecniGen.
+If you become pregnant while taking Clopidogrel TecniGen, consult your doctor immediately, as it is not recommended to take clopidogrel during pregnancy.

-It is unlikely that Clopidogrel TecniGen will affect your ability to drive or operate machinery.
+It is unlikely that Clopidogrel TecniGen will alter your ability to drive or operate machinery.

 Important information about some of the components of Clopidogrel TecniGen 75 mg: